marco-m/concourse-ci-formula/README.md

 You can use this repo for two purposes:

-1. to bring up a fully functioning Concourse installation with Vagrant and VirtualBox (simply issue `vagrant up` and jump to section "Test driving Concourse").
+1. To bring up a fully functioning Concourse installation with Vagrant and VirtualBox (follow section "Test driving Concourse").
-2. As a SaltStack formula (see the full Salt Formulas installation and usage instructions at http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html)
+2. As a SaltStack formula (see the full Salt Formulas installation and usage instructions at http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html).

 ## Test driving Concourse

+* Install a recent [VirtualBox] and [Vagrant].
+* Run `vagrant up`.

-At the end of `vagrant up`, vagrant will print the URL to use to connect to the Concourse web and to use `fly`.
+At the end of `vagrant up`, vagrant will print the URL and credentials to use to connect to the Concourse web and to use `fly`.
+For example:

+    ...
+    concourse-formula: The Concourse server is available at http://192.168.50.4:8080
+    concourse-formula: fly -t ci login -c http://192.168.50.4:8080
+    concourse-formula: Credentials: XXX YYY

+## Security considerations and production use

+The installation uses hard-coded credentials.
+This is fine as long as you don't change the network configuration (the VM is accessible only from the computer hosting it).
+If you want to deploy this VM, you MUST change the credentials (see `pillar/concourse.sls`).

+Note also that this VM, with its default values, is for test-driving Concourse, NOT for production use.
+If you want to do production use, then you need to customize it and in any case understand how Concourse works.
+Unless you know SaltStack well, it is better if you use the official Concourse BOSH distribution.

 ## Running the tests